By Emma North

 The fishtail braid

-An impressive braid to master, the fishtail braid is actually easy to do.
+An impressive braid to master, the fishtail braid is actually reasonably easy to do.
 Split the hair into two sections and take tiny strands from each across the front to join the opposite side.
-It’s a little time-consuming on longer styles but well worth it.
+It’s a little time-consuming on longer hair, but well worth it for that result.

 The snake braid